Dimmer (band): All Looks the Same at Night compilation

 In 2006 a compilation of tracks selected from Dimmer's first two albums was released internationally by Rogue Records.
 All Looks the Same at Night included one disc of 13 songs, and one of seven music videos.

+Rock band years (2006–2012)

 2006: There My Dear

 Following the Straitjacket Fits reunion tour of 2005, Carter returned to playing guitar with more traditional rock line-ups.